nathan-nakatsuka/scRNA_Reproducibility/Vignette.md

     assign(paste0("avg_exp_",Datasets[i],"_Permutation",as.character(PermutationNumber)),avg_temp)
 }

-# make directories entitled Permutation1 (and 2 through 100)
+# To organize, if you have many cell types, you can make directories entitled something like "/home/mydirectory/Permutation1" (and Permutation2 through Permutation100), but here we do not do that
 # Do Differential expression on permutations
 for(i in 1:length(Datasets)){
     currentTest <- get(paste("avg_exp_",Datasets[i],"_Permutation",as.character(PermutationNumber),sep=""))